A divisionDivision No. 147 · Tuesday, 25 March 2025· Commons· Taxation

 Voting No meant

-Support the Lords amendment requiring a review into how the new business rates multipliers affect businesses at rate thresholds, arguing greater scrutiny and transparency is needed
+Support the Lords' amendment requiring a review of the threshold effects of the new business rates multiplier system, arguing the reform needs proper scrutiny and evaluation

 Each row is one party.
 The stacked bar gives the within-party split of Aye / No / Absent; the columns on the right give the raw counts.
 The whip column shows the published party position — “Free vote” means the whip was formally removed for this division.